 This course covers topics generally covered in a basic biology course, including scientific method, ecology, cytology, genetics, origins, and taxonomy.
-The class takes a creationist stance, but discusses the theory of evolution.
-This class is designed for Sophomores and up, or by permission of instructor.
-Freshmen planning on taking multiple math and science courses in academy may request permission from the instructor to take this class.
+The class takes a creationist stance but discusses the theory of evolution.
+This class is designed for sophomores and upperclassmen or by permission of the instructor.

-Environmental Science\ 1 C.U. & Option of 4 College Credits
+Environmental Science\

-Building on the foundation of knowledge gained in Biology 1, this second-year biology course will focus primarily in the area of environmental science.
+1 C.U. & Option of 4 College Credits Building on the foundation of knowledge gained in Biology 1, this second-year biology course will focus primarily in the area of environmental science.
 During nice weather, students will work outside in such areas as botany, ornithology, entomology, and environmental chemistry.
-Students may apply for four semester credits through Andrews University during second semester, for which a fee is charged. (see Financial Information) This class is designed for Juniors and Seniors only.
+Students may apply for four semester credits through Andrews University during the second semester, for which a fee is charged. (see Financial Information) This class is designed for juniors and seniors only.
 Prerequisite: Biology 1, and a 3.0000 cumulative grade point average, which is set by Andrews University.
 (First semester is a prerequisite for the second semester, and the semesters must be taken consecutively.)